• Home

 The Army is serious about its recruiting standards.
 How serious?
 Some might think it’s just a case of getting within the current requirements and then dropping the exercise program once they have met standards.

-But AR-900 anticipates this, stating clearly that any recruit who enters active military service and fails to remain within standards six months later can be entered into the Army Body Composition Program which is a mandatory supervised and regulated fitness program for those who do not maintain physical standards (see below).
+But AR-900 states any recruit who enters active-military service and fails to remain fit within six months may need to go into the Army Body Composition Program (ABCP), a mandatory supervised and regulated fitness program for those who do not maintain physical standards.

 On Waivers

-In some cases, a recruiter may be able to apply for a waiver for certain applicants who don’t meet the minimum requirements, but these are done on a case-by-case basis and there is no across-the-board guidance for such circumstances.
-If you have concerns, be sure to ask the recruiter up front about the potential for a waiver and under what circumstances Army regulations currently permit them.
+In some cases, a recruiter may be able to apply for a waiver for certain applicants who don’t meet the minimum requirements, but it’s a case-by-case basis, and there is no across-the-board guidance for such circumstances.
+If you have concerns, be sure to ask the recruiter upfront about the potential for a waiver and under what circumstances Army regulations currently permit them.

-U.S. Army Height & Weight Requirements For Current Soldiers
+U.S. Army Height and Weight Requirements For Current Soldiers

 Why do we include height and weight guidelines for currently serving troops in an article discussing enlistment standards?
 Because as mentioned above, it won’t be long (six months) before the recruit is tested again for body composition after going on active duty.
 These issues are a career-long concern for all soldiers.